leapwallet/cosmos-node-setup/docs/url-setup.md

     - Follow this step if the server you're configuring is for a sentry:

         ```shell
+        read -P 'Enter the IP address of this sentry\'s respective cosigner: ' COSIGNER

         printf "\
         $DOMAIN {
             handle_path /tendermint-rpc/* {